BestTimesToVisit.com Logo

 Stavanger Airport Bus (Flybussen)

 This is the most direct and convenient way to get from Stavanger Airport (SVG) to the city center.
-Buses run frequently, especially during peak travel times, and drop you off at key locations like the main bus station (Olav Kyrres gate) and the city center.
+Buses run frequently, especially during peak travel times, and are a comfortable option after a flight.

-Tip:Purchase tickets online in advance via the Flybussen website or app to potentially save a few kroner and guarantee a seat.
-Avoid buying directly from the driver if possible, as it might be slightly more expensive and they may not always have change.
-The journey takes about 30-40 minutes depending on traffic.
+Tip:Purchase tickets online via the Flybussen website or app to potentially save a few kroner and guarantee a seat.
+Avoid buying directly from the driver if possible, as it can be slightly more expensive and may cause delays.
+The journey takes about 30-40 minutes.

 Local Buses (Kolumbus)

-Cost:Ferry prices vary greatly depending on the route and distance.
-A round trip to a nearby island might cost between 100-300 NOK.
-Check the Kolumbus website for specific route pricing.
+Cost:Ferry prices vary greatly depending on the destination, but a typical round trip to a nearby island like Utsira can cost upwards of 300-400 NOK.
+Check the Kolumbus website for specific routes and fares.

 Walking